kleinschmidt/diss/chapters/01_introduction.md

 distributional learning.
 This chapter was published as @Kleinschmidt2015b.

 Chapter \ref{chap:infer-priors} investigates the role that listeners' prior expectations play when adapting to an unfamiliar talker.
-The ideal adapter predicts that adpatation should be _constrained_ by listeners' prior experience with how much and in what ways talkers vary in the cue distributions that they produce.
+The ideal adapter predicts that adaptation should be _constrained_ by listeners' prior experience with how much and in what ways talkers vary in the cue distributions that they produce.
 This chapter presents two experiments.
 The first experiment shows that, as predicted, listeners do not adapt as well to a talker whose "accent" is outside the range of normal variation across talkers.
-Next, this chapter shows how we can use the computational framework of the ideal adapter to work backwards from these contraints to infer what listeners' prior expectations are for an unfamiliar talker.
+Next, this chapter shows how we can use the computational framework of the ideal adapter to work backwards from these constraints to infer what listeners' prior expectations are for an unfamiliar talker.
 The second experiment validates the findings of the first, using more extreme distributions, and also validates the predictive accuracy of the prior beliefs inferred on the basis of the first experiment.